 \section{Abstract}

-In the current reform of interest rate benchmarks, a central role is played by risk-free rates (RFRs), such as SOFR (secured overnight financing rate) in the US.
-A key feature of RFRs is the presence of jumps and spikes at periodic time intervals as a result of regulatory and liquidity constraints.
-This corresponds to stochastic discontinuities (i.e., jumps occurring at predetermined dates) in the dynamics of RFRs.
-In this work, we propose a general modelling framework where RFRs and term rates can have stochastic discontinuities and characterize absence of arbitrage in an extended HJM setup.
-When the term rate is generated by the RFR itself, we show that it solves a BSDE, whose driver is determined by the HJM drift restrictions.
-In general, this BSDE may admit multiple solutions and we provide sufficient conditions ensuring uniqueness.
-We develop a tractable specification driven by affine semimartingales, also extending the classical short rate approach to the case of stochastic discontinuities.
-In this context, we show that a simple specification allows to capture stylized facts of the jump behavior of overnight rates.
+Overnight rates, such as the SOFR (Secured Overnight Financing Rate) in the US, are central to the current reform of interest rate benchmarks.
+A striking feature of overnight rates is the presence of jumps and spikes occurring at predetermined dates due to monetary policy interventions and liquidity constraints.
+This corresponds to stochastic discontinuities (i.e., discontinuities occurring at ex-ante known points in time) in their dynamics.
+In this work, we propose a term structure modelling framework based on overnight rates and characterize absence of arbitrage in a generalised Heath-Jarrow-Morton (HJM) setting.
+We extend the classical short-rate approach to accommodate stochastic discontinuities, developing a tractable setup driven by affine semimartingales.
+In this context, we show that simple specifications allow to capture stylized facts of the jump behavior of overnight rates.
 In a Gaussian setting, we provide explicit valuation formulas for bonds and caplets.
-Finally, we study hedging in the sense of local risk-minimization when the underlying term structures have stochastic discontinuities.
+Furthermore, we investigate hedging in the sense of local risk-minimization when the underlying term structures feature stochastic discontinuities.